-Swiss chard is a low-calorie leafy vegetable that is a good addition to your diet.
+Swiss chard is a low-calorie leafy vegetable that is a good addition to a healthy diet.
 But how do you add it to your diet?

 How To Add Swiss Chard To Your Diet?

-Here are some tips to incorporate more Swiss chard (leaves and stems) into your daily diet:
+Here are some cooking tips to incorporate more Swiss chard (leaves and stems) into your daily diet:

 - Add chopped fresh Swiss chard to salads, soups, wraps, stews, and sandwiches.

 - Throw a handful of Swiss chard leaves and stems into fresh juice or smoothie before you blend.